rackerlabs/design-system/_docs/style/interactive-states.md

 #### Errored and selected with fill

-For the most part, it should be nearly impossible to have a selectable control that is selected and errored.
-However, some severe edge cases do exist.
+It is nearly impossible for a selectable control to be selected *and* errored.
+However, some edge cases do exist.

-These styles primarily apply to controls with unique interactive patterns such as selector strips, toggles, and switches.
+The error and selected with fill styles primarily apply to controls with unique interactive patterns such as selector strips, toggles, and switches.

-Note that in the example the container still receives the standard red stroke and the selected option gets the fill.
-This is common for controls that use this style for indicating errors.
+**Note**: In this example, the container still receives the standard red stroke and the selected option is filled.
+This combination is common for controls that use this style for indicating errors.

 {% endcolumn %}